cmonger/CHO_siRNA_Finder/README.md

 ##Disclaimer
 siRNA predictions made with this tool are PREDICTIONS and not guaranteed to work. <br>
 Author claims no responsibility for unsucessful gene knockdowns.

+##Author Information
+Written by Craig Monger of Dublin City University and the National Institute for Bioprocessing Research and Training. <br>
+Contact information: craig.monger@nibrt.ie